 The Gift of Inspiration

 Travel and learning make a winning combination.
-Meanwhile, everyone is drowning in online information but sorely lacking inspiration, especially after the challenges of Covid.
+Meanwhile, everyone is drowning in online information but sorely lacking inspiration.
 Consider the fantastic books that celebrate Canadian travel experiences, shining a light on all this country has to offer.
 Marlis Butcher’s Park Bagger: Adventures in the Canadian National Parks gathers personal adventures and beautiful photography from an intrepid explorer’s quest to bag all our national parks.
 Alone Against the North and A History of Canada in Ten Maps is Canadian Geographic’s Explorer-in-Residence Adam Shoalts’ thrilling and fascinating account of the vast northern wilderness few Canadians ever see.
 Beyond our own borders, Porter Fox’s The Last Winter is a timely and gripping investigation into the disappearing winter of the northern hemisphere and the impact climate change is having on land, people and wildlife.
-If you’ll indulge some shameless self-promotion, The Great Canadian Bucket List is a 20x national bestseller that celebrates the most unique destinations and activities across the nation, packed with personality, humour, history, and the many reasons why Canada can rightly be called a true global bucket list destination.
+If you’ll indulge in some shameless self-promotion, The Great Canadian Bucket List is a 20x national bestseller that celebrates the most unique destinations and activities across the nation, packed with personality, humour, history, and the many reasons why Canada can rightly be called a true global bucket list destination.